 Historically, the term “human subject” largely referred to a person participating in medical, psychological, or other health-related research.
-Yet the term can apply to a broad range of research outside of those realms.
+Yet the term can apply to a broad range of research activities outside of those realms.
 Regardless of the type of research, significant ethical issues can emerge if human participants are involved.

 A key ethical concept associated with human subjects research is called “informed consent.”
 Informed consent has three fundamental components: